ThuyKat/OCP-Java-17/Chapter4.md

 ```
 - ChronoUnit is simpler for basic time unit conversions and measurements.It is used for simpler whole unit measurement.
 It doesn't provide these arithmetic operations directly

-10. Instant: to run a timer
+10. Instant: to run a timer -> use Duration.between(now,later)
 ```java
 var now = Instant.now();
 // do something time consuming